 Barnabas Shelter is a co-ed group facility offering short-term emergency housing for up to six homeless young adults, ages 18-24.
 Participants typically receive shelter services for up to 2-4 weeks, often times enabling them to become enrolled in our long-term transitional housing apartments or our rapid rehousing rental assistance program.
 There is no cost associated with Barnabas Shelter, however, you must telephone in advance to ensure space is available.

 Barnabas Apartments provide opportunities for seven homeless males to experience the full reality of living in their own apartments.
 Due to the severity and longevity of their homelessness, the youth that live in Barnabas Apartments typically do not have the option of reuniting with family members.
 These particular youth often remain involved in the program for up to 18 months, moving into the community upon discharge.
-Each year, approximately 15 youth reside at Barnabas Apartments.
+There is no cost to participate in this program.

 Booth House was the first runaway shelter in New York to operate under the New York State Runaway and Homeless Youth Act and certified by the Office of Children and Family Services (OCFS).It is a shelter and counseling service for runaway and homeless youth, ages 13-17 (those younger than 13 will be determined on a case by case basis).
-During times of crisis, youth are able to access shelter services for up to 60 days.
+During times of crisis, youth are able to access shelter services for up to 60 days (longer with approval).
 Services may be initiated by contacting our 24-hour hotline.
-The Salvation Army provides residential and non-residential services to over 800 runaway, homeless and high-risk youth annually.
-Booth House is certified to provide emergency housing through two distinctly different formats: a 15-bed group shelter and county-based “host families”.
-By offering these two different kinds of shelter options, Booth House is able to meet the unique needs of the vast majority of young people requiring services.
 In addition, Booth House offers a variety of crisis services including family mediation, case management, home schooling, living skills and recreational activities.
 The principles of youth development are integrated into each of the programs offered at Booth House.
 The voluntary aspects of the program are fully reinforced and Booth House incorporates youth participation in program activities, as well as program decision-making.
 This is a best practice method designed to achieve optimum engagement from youth receiving services.
 There is no cost to participate in this program.

 State Street Apartments is a 6-bed, co-ed residential housing unit for homeless young adults with diagnosed mental illness, 18 to 25 years of age.
 The program offers intensive mental health case management services in a supportive environment.
 State Street Apartments serves young adults in residence and also those living in the community who are homeless or at imminent risk of becoming homeless.
 The young adults who are part of this program receive independent living skills training, social group support and educational and recreational services focused on building self-sufficiency.